UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Matlab.md

 ## Submitting MATLAB jobs from your workstation/laptop

-You can submit MATLAB jobs to Myriad and Legion from MATLAB sessions running on your own desktop workstation or laptop systems provided they are running the same version of MATLAB and your computer is within the UCL firewall.
+You can submit MATLAB jobs to Myriad from MATLAB sessions running on your own desktop workstation or laptop systems provided they are running the same version of MATLAB and your computer is within the UCL firewall.

-With MATLAB R2018b you can currently submit jobs to Myriad and Legion.
-Older versions (R2016b and R2018a) can be used to submit jobs to Legion only, if you still have an account.
+With MATLAB R2021a you can currently submit jobs to Myriad.
+Support for R2018b is also still available.

 ### Prerequisites

 1. You must already have an account on the clusters!
-2. Have MATLAB R2018b installed on your local workstation/laptop.
+2. Have MATLAB R2021a (or R2018b) installed on your local workstation/laptop.
 The local version must match the version running jobs.
-MATLAB R2018b can be downloaded from the [UCL Software Database](http://swdb.ucl.ac.uk/package/view/id/2?filter=Matlab).
+MATLAB R2021a can be downloaded from the [UCL Software Database](http://swdb.ucl.ac.uk/package/view/id/2?filter=Matlab).
 3. Your local workstation/laptop installation of MATLAB must include the Parallel Computing toolbox.
 This is included in the UCL TAH MATLAB license and may be installed automatically.
 4. If your local workstation/laptop is not directly connected to the UCL network (at home for example), you need to have the [UCL VPN client](https://www.ucl.ac.uk/isd/services/get-connected/remote-working-services/ucl-virtual-private-network-vpn) installed and running on it.

 ### Remote setup

-1) On the cluster you are using (Myriad or Legion) create a directory to hold remotely submitted job details.
+1) On the cluster you are using (Myriad in this case) create a directory to hold remotely submitted job details.
 For example:
 ```
 mkdir ~/Scratch/Matlab_remote_jobs
 ```